ZeroXNoxus/dark-mode-5e/README.md

 - Removed toggle button in sheet handle bar for a simple check box in the game settings.
 #### Minor Changes: ####
 - Added exclusion of Tide5e sheets in favor of module included dark mode.
-- Added styling for directory entries and buttons (right sidebar) in favor of a more modern looking UI (checked support for Plutonium).
+- Added styling for directory entries and buttons (right sidebar) in favor of a more modern looking UI.